-KNUST Opens Portal for Applicants Unable To Secure Regular Admission, Details Emerge
+KNUST Opens Portal for Applicants Unable to Secure Regular Admission, Details Emerge

-- KNUST is trending following a decision aimed at ensuring that Senior High School (SHS) graduates eager to study at the university can still do so
+- KNUST is trending following a decision aimed at ensuring that Senior High School graduates eager to study at the university can still do so

 Source: UGC